nasa/GeneLab_Data_Processing/Metagenomics/Low_Biomass/Nanopore/GL-DPPD-7116.md

 - `-d` - Specifies the output file for the index (specific to the build contaminant index command).
 - `/path/to/contaminant_assembly/blank-assembly.fasta` - Specifies the input file in fasta format, provided as a positional argument (specific to the build contaminant index command).
 - `blanks.mmi` - Specifies the index file in mmi format, provided as a positional argument (specific to the map reads command).
-- `/path/to/trimmed_reads/sample_GLlblMetag_HRrm.fastq.gz` - Specifies the input file in fastq format, provided as a positional argument (specific to the map reads command).
+- `/path/to/trimmed_reads/sample_HRrm_GLlblMetag.fastq.gz` - Specifies the input file in fastq format, provided as a positional argument (specific to the map reads command).
 - `> sample.sam` - Redirects the output of the map reads command to a separate SAM file (specific to the map reads command).

 **Input Data**

 - /path/to/contaminant_assembly/blank-assembly.fasta (contaminant assembly, output from [Step 7a](#7-assemble-contaminants))
-- sample_GLlblMetag_HRrm.fastq.gz (filtered and trimmed reads, output from [Step 6b](#6b-remove-human-reads))
+- sample_HRrm_GLlblMetag.fastq.gz (filtered and trimmed reads, output from [Step 6b](#6b-remove-human-reads))

 **Output Data**